NABI (NABIY) AND RASUL ACCORDING TO THE QUR’AN AND TRADITIONAL ISLAM:

 “But when the messenger (rasul) came to him, [Joseph] said, “Return to your master and ask him: what is the case of the women who cut their hands? … ” (Joseph 12:50)

 These verses prove that not every rasul is a nabi.
-However, according to most of the traditionalist scholars, the one who was sent down a Book and has his own codes of law is called ‘rasul’.
-The one who acts by the book and the practice of a rasul is called ‘nabi’.
-According to them, Prophet Ishmael was not given a Book or a code of laws; then he is not a rasul, but a nabi.
+However, according to most of the traditionalist scholars, the one who was thsent down a Book and has his own codes of law is called ‘rasul’; the one who acts by the book and the practice of a rasul is called ‘nabi’.
+According to those scholars, Prophet Ishmael was not granted a Book or a code of laws, and therefore he was not a rasul, but a nabi.
 The following verse however, proves that he was both a rasul and a nabi:

 وَاذْكُرْ فِي الْكِتَابِ إِسْمَاعِيلَ إِنَّهُ كَانَ صَادِقَ الْوَعْدِ وَكَانَ رَسُولًا نَّبِيًّا